-4.2 Exemption from permits.
-The following boilers, pressure vessels, and other equipment do not require a boiler/pressure vessel permit from the code official:

-1. Portable unfired pressure vessels that are inspected by the State of Washington as required by chapter 70.79 RCW;

-2. Containers for liquefied petroleum gases regulated by the Seattle Fire Code;

-3. Any boiler or pressure vessel subject to regular inspection by federal inspectors or licensed by a federal authority, such as the Department of Transportation (DOT);

-4. Pressure vessels located in Groups B, F, H, M, R, S, and U Occupancies having a volume of 5 cubic feet or less and operated at pressures not exceeding 250 psi.
+- 4.2 Exemption from permits.
+Providing they do not contain lethal substances, the following boilers, pressure vessels, and other equipment do not require a boiler/pressure vessel permit from the code official: - 1.
+Portable unfired pressure vessels that are inspected by the State of Washington as required by chapter 70.79 RCW; - 2.
+Containers for liquefied petroleum gases regulated by the Seattle Fire Code; - 3.
+Any boiler or pressure vessel subject to regular inspection by federal inspectors or licensed by a federal authority, such as the Department of Transportation (DOT); - 4.
+Pressure vessels located in Groups B, F, H, M, R, S, and U Occupancies having a volume of 5 cubic feet or less and operated at pressures not exceeding 250 psig;

-Note: Expansion tanks exempted for size shall conform to the requirements of ASME Section IV, HG-709 or HLW-809 applicable edition together with applicable addenda.
+Informational Note: Expansion tanks exempted for size by subsection 4.2.4 of this code, shall conform to the requirements of ASME Section IV, HG-709 or HLW-809 applicable edition together with applicable addenda.

-5. Water storage tanks with no air cushion and no energy or heat source;

-6. Boilers and pressure vessels under the direct ownership and operation of the State of Washington that are inspected in accordance with Washington State boiler and pressure vessel rules (chapter 70.79 RCW) and have a current Washington State certificate to operate; and

-7. Potable water heaters that do not exceed any of the following limits:

-- a.
-200,000 BTU/Hr input

-- b.
-120 Gallons capacity

-- c.
-160 PSIG

-- d.
-210 Degrees F.
+- 5. Unfired pressure vessels, regardless of occupancy, that are: - a. less than 1-1/2 cubic feet in volume (11.22 gallons), or - b.
+6 inches in internal diameter with no limit as to length or pressure; - 6.
+Water storage tanks with no air cushion and no energy or heat source that operate at ambient temperature; - 7.
+Unfired pressure vessels of any size that are protected by approved pressure relief devices set to operate at a pressure not exceeding 15 psig or otherwise open to ambient atmospheric pressure; - 8.
+Boilers and pressure vessels under the direct ownership and operation of the State of Washington that are inspected in accordance with Washington State boiler and pressure vessel rules (chapter 70.79 RCW) and have a current Washington State certificate to operate; and - 9.
+Potable water heaters and pool heaters that do not exceed any of the following limits: - a.
+200,000 BTU/Hr input; - b.
+120 gallons capacity; - c.
+160 psig; or - d.
+210 degrees F.

-Note: Potable water heaters require a plumbing permit issued from Public Health - Seattle and King County.
+Informational Note: Potable water heaters require a plumbing permit issued from Public Health - Seattle and King County.

 4.3 Application for permit.
 To obtain a permit, the installer shall first file an application in a format determined by the code official.

-Every application shall:
+A. Every application shall: